By: Richard Hanus, Esq.

 Last Friday the Trump Administration released a memorandum reversing decades of established policy and legal interpretation when it comes to intending immigrants and a popular option to process applications for permanent residence (Green Card) in the U.S. This process, known as “Adjustment of Status”, has been a long time, practical avenue toward legal residence and an alternative to having the applicant return to their home country for processing at a U.S. consular post.
 Eligibility for Adjustment of Status has always depended on an applicant fulfilling a long list of requirements, including having entered the U.S. legally and without significant negative discretionary factors in their background such as a serious criminal history or documented acts of immigration fraud.

-Out of nowhere and with scant legal basis, however, the Trump Administration announced the elimination of this avenue in all but “extraordinary circumstances”.
-Instead, as the new memo indicates, foreign nationals, as a rule, should look to have their permanent resident status finalized at a U.S. consular post in their home country, an avenue that will add years and huge expenses to the process.
-Without doubt, we can expect emergency litigation to be initiated any day now blocking the implementation of this new policy.
+Through the Adjustment of Status is a Matter of Discretion and Administrative Grace, and an Extraordinary Relief that Permits Applicants to Dispense with the Ordinary Consular Visa Process” memo, the Trump Administration announced that an Adjustment of Status application should now only be granted in very limited circumstances.
+Consequently, foreign nationals, as a rule, should look to have their permanent resident status finalized at a U.S. consular post in their home country, an avenue that adds years and huge expenses to the process as well as potentially lengthy periods of separation from the US.
+Without doubt, we can expect litigation to be initiated any day now blocking the implementation of this new policy.
+Foreign nationals who are contemplating filing an Adjustment of Status application in the near future, or have an application now pending, will know more about the playing field and best next steps in the coming week after some dust settles.